-Flame Retardant Chemicals are Used in Mattresses, But NOT in our Bedding:
+Flame Retardant Chemicals are Used in Mattresses and some bed sheets, But NOT in BedVoyage Bedding:

 Our linens are also not coated with flame-retardant chemicals, although this toxin is often used in many mattresses and is called Antimony Trioxide.
 It’s a chemical that is labeled toxic by the EPA and from an article posted by Natural News is noted as ‘commonly sprayed in fabric and fillings in furniture'.
 Its associated with a 74% increase in thyroid cancer rates in the U.K. during the last 10 years, a study revealed.
 An analysis of dust samples from the homes of 140 participants showed that people who had high exposure to the flame-retardant BDE-209 were twice more likely to develop thyroid cancer compared with those who had lower exposure.
 Data also showed that participants exposed to high levels of TCEP had a fourfold increased-odds of developing larger, more aggressive tumors.’

 Coronavirus, How to Stay Healthy and Prevent Infection: